TOyefule/TOyefule/README.md

 <h3 align="center" style="margin-bottom:10px">
 	I'm a Software Engineer proficient in front-end and back-end web development.
 	I transitioned from Software Consulting after working across a diverse list of industries including Healthcare Informatics, Data Analytics, telecommunications, and logistics.
-I recently earned a certificate in full stack web development at Montgomery College, with newly developed skills in JavaScript, CSS, SpringBoot, and MySQL.
-I'm passionate about working as a team and can work independently.
+I recently earned Certifications in Data Analytics & Web development at Montgomery College, with newly developed skills in JavaScript, CSS, SpringBoot, and MySQL.
+I'm passionate about working cooperatively as well as independently.
-	When I'm not developing, I enjoy moding cars, running, learning guitar, cooking, and occasionally gaming.</h4>
+	When I'm not developing, I enjoy running, biking, performing, cooking, gaming  and occasionally creating content for my Media Channels.</h4>
 <div align="center">
 <br>
 </div>